hrarnob07/miniChat/README.md

 # miniChat

-# swift 3 with almofire and swiftyjosn
+# swift 3 with alamofire and swiftyjosn
 #basic project to show data and img into table